Non-alcoholic Steatohepatitis (NASH) in Illinois

 The second is the more serious condition known as non-alcoholic steatohepatitis.
 It is also characterized by the buildup of fat in the liver that is accompanied by inflammation.
 NASH is often found in patients who are overweight, have diabetes or high blood sugar, and/or have high cholesterol.
 Without proper care and management, NASH can impair liver function and lead to other health complications.
 If left untreated, NASH can lead to liver failure and other complications.

 Generally, NASH is diagnosed by a GI specialist or hepatologist who partners with the medical professional who provides your comprehensive care.
-For more information about non-alcoholic steatohepatitis and other liver diseases, contact your nearest GI Alliance of Illinois Chicago, IL, Peoria, IL, or Normal, IL, location today.
+For more information about non-alcoholic steatohepatitis and other liver diseases, contact your nearest GI Alliance of Illinois Chicago, IL, or Bloomington, IL, location today.

 What are the symptoms of NASH?